 Pneumothorax

 A pneumothorax, or collapsed lung, is a potential complication of lung biopsies.
 This occurs when air leaks into the space between the lung and chest wall, causing the lung to collapse.
-Symptoms include sudden chest pain and shortness of breath.
-Immediate medical attention is required to address this condition.
+You may feel sudden chest pain and have trouble breathing.
+If this happens, get medical help right away.

 Seeding